-The prepared statement of Mrs. Jones Cox can be found on page 34 in the appendix.]
+[The prepared statement of Mrs. Jones Cox can be found on page 34 in the appendix.]

-Senator Fetterman.
+Senator FETTERMAN.
 Thank you, Mrs. Cox.
 Ms. Jones Brown, you are now recognized for five minutes.

-STATEMENT OF HEATHER REYNOLDS, MANAGING DIRECTOR, WILSON SHEEHAN LAB FOR ECONOMIC OPPORTUNITIES, UNIVERSITY OF NOTRE DAME, NOTRE DAME, INDIANA ple out of poverty.
+STATEMENT OF HEATHER REYNOLDS, MANAGING DIRECTOR, WILSON SHEEHAN LAB FOR ECONOMIC OPPORTUNITIES, UNIVERSITY OF NOTRE DAME, NOTRE DAME, INDIANA

 Ms. REYNOLDS.
 Thank you Chairman Fetterman, Ranking Member Braun, and members of the Committee.
-I serve at the Wilson Sheehan Lab for Economic Opportunities (LEO), at the University of Notre Dame, where we work with providers across the country to build rigorous evidence around programs designed to move peo-
+I serve at the Wilson Sheehan Lab for Economic Opportunities (LEO), at the University of Notre Dame, where we work with providers across the country to build rigorous evidence around programs designed to move people out of poverty.